 - Absolute / Apparent Magnitude: about -0.641 / -2.095

-The influence of ancient and middle-age Arabian and Middle Eastern astronomy on the West is significant and also undeniable.
-In our numbers, our stars, and even some of the foundations of our medical knowledge, we see great patches of Arabic, Middle Eastern and Islamic influence.
+Medieval Arabian and Middle Eastern astronomy’s influence on the West shows itself almost everywhere we look.
+Whether we study the historical precedence of our number system, our stars, or even the foundations of Western medicine, we see great streaks of Arabic, Middle Eastern and Islamic influence.